ra3xdh/qucs_s-help/source/installation/installing-qucs-s.md

 * To install ports: ``cd /usr/ports/cad/qucs-s/ && make install clean``
 * To install binary package: ``pkg install qucs-s``

+## Compiling from Source

+Of course, Qucs-S can be compiled from source if desired.
+See the main [Qucs-S GitHub repository's README](https://github.com/ra3xdh/qucs_s/blob/current/README.md) for the latest information on how to compile from source.

 ---

 Once you have installed QUCS-S, you will likely need to install simulation backends separately.
 This is covered in the next chapter.